qarmin/Automated-Fuzzer/README.md

 This small tool I created mainly for my own use without much vision, so you can easily compile app without changing source code if you want to use already implemented fuzzers, but if you want to test your own app

 This tool is designed for fast iterations, so it works really great if your app can test/lint several files per second(e.g. ruff on my pc can test even 50 middle size files per second in one core).
+If you use slower tool(I had this problem mypy), you may want to manually generate broken files via [create_broken_files](https://crates.io/crates/create_broken_files) and test this files in chunks manually.

 ## How to use it?
-- Install tool to create broken files
+- Install tool to create broken files(rust and cargo can be installed directly from https://rustup.rs/ via simple command)
 ```
 cargo install create_broken_files
 ```